This article is part of a larger series on How to Do Payroll.

 As your business grows, calculating tax amounts manually can become a tall task.
 If you’re not ready for an all-in-one payroll software like Gusto, you may want to consider a free payroll software as an option.

-When it comes to state income tax rates, you should expect to withhold around 10% or lower; however, if you are in a state like California or Hawaii, which traditionally have the highest state income tax rates, your employees could be responsible for paying from 11% to 13% of their income.
+When it comes to state income tax rates, you should expect to withhold around 10% or less; however, if you are in a state like California or Hawaii, which traditionally have the highest state income tax rates, your employees could be responsible for paying from 11% to 13% of their income.
 There are a number of city and county taxes that may apply as well; for instance, if you operate in New York City or your employees live in Yonkers.

 Subtract Nontaxable Income Before Calculating Tax Amounts